 We’ve sold thirteen plots in the industrial zones, several production halls have been created in the industrial zones and we are in negotiations with several other companies, primarily foreign.
 All of this, of course, results in a reduction in the number of unemployed citizens.

 Moreover, it should be noted that in the previous period we resurfaced 80 kilometres of roadways and 13 kilometres of cycle lanes, while we continued construction of the sewage system in several occupied areas, and launched it in others.
 Among other things, we have opened four sports hall/gymnasiums in four populated areas, and with all this, in mind, I can say that I am satisfied.

 According to information that can be treated as official, German company Tönnies is set to open a pig farm in the vicinity of Zrenjanin and is investing more than 20 million euros in that job.
 Do you have more precise information about when the implementation can be expected, and what does this investment mean for your city?

 – I don’t have precise information about when that job will start, but I know that Tönnies will invest 25 million euros and up to 70 workers will be employed on that farm and that the farm will work in cooperation with private individuals from the surrounding area.
-That’s good news for Zrenjanin, because it’s an investment in agriculture and I’m sure there will be even more such investments, and I know there is existing interest among domestic farmers and companies to invest in that branch of the economy.

 One of the priorities of the local administration I head is to reduce the number of unemployed citizens